varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 which sets ``client.ip`` and ``server.ip`` to the addresses sent in the PROXY header.

-If you don't use UDSen, then nothing about VCL changes.
+If you don't use UDSen, then nothing about VCL changes with respect to network addressing.
 UDS support requires version 4.1, so if you are keeping your VCL level at 4.0 (and hence are staying with IP addresses), then none of the following is of concern.

 ``client.ip``, ``server.ip``, ``local.ip`` and ``remote.ip``
 ------------------------------------------------------------